buttercat007/buttercat007/README.md

 I am a CS Student and a Conent Creator, I'm mostly doing DevOps stuff but I do code sometimes.

 Languages
-PHP, HTML, CSS, JavaScript and NodeJS.
+PHP, HTML, CSS, JavaScript and JS.

+mostly 3D printing

 ## 📬 Socials